jube-home/www.jube.io/_pages/learn-more.md

 ---

-While transaction monitoring covers a wide range of activities, Jube specifically targets the Anti-Money Laundering ( AML) use case.
+While transaction monitoring covers a wide range of activities, Jube specifically targets the Anti-Money Laundering ( AML) and Fraud Detection Transaction Monitoring use cases.
 To enhance clarity and precision, the [Jube AML Monitoring Compliance Guidance (pdf)](https://jube.io/JubeAMLMonitoringComplianceGuidance.pdf) has been developed and is meticulously maintained.
 Guidance is designed to assist compliance managers in tailoring it to meet their